bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 Do we all move through spacetime at the speed of light?
 ===================================================

-Has anyone told you that according to Einstein's theory of relativity, we all move through spacetime at the speed of light?
+You may have heard that according to Einstein's theory of relativity, we all move through spacetime at the speed of light.
 Is this true?

 Short answer: no.